MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamTemplateList.md

 ### -PublicTemplateLocale

-The language and country code of templates localization.
+The language and country code of templates localization for Microsoft team templates.
+This will not be applied to your tenant custom team templates.
+Defaults to en-US.

 ```yaml
 Type: String